hubidu/puppeteer-scraper/README.md

 # puppeteer-scraper

-Implement scrapers using a sane api on top of codeceptjs and puppeteer.
+Implement scrapers with a sane api.
+Thanks to codeceptjs and puppeteer.

 ## Use it in your project